he-kishor/Vector-Database-Mock/README.md

 # Vector-Database-Mock
-Simulating a Mock Vector Database Using Numpy
+Simulating a Mock Vector Database Using Numpy,

 # Vector Database Mock

 This project demonstrates a simple Python-based vector database mockup that uses cosine similarity to find top matches for a given query.
+Base on the query it calculate the SmarthPhone product.

 ## Features
 - **Similarity Calculation**: Computes cosine similarity between a query vector and a dataset of vectors.